 Jessica thoroughly enjoys meeting new people and hearing their stories.
 She believes that everyone has the opportunity for growth and that we all have the potential to live meaningful, happy lives if we let ourselves.
 Jessica hopes to offer the emotional support and encouragement that is sometimes needed to create positive change.

 “Struggle is inevitable in life.
 We may experience various hardships that take away from the joy that life has to offer.
 As difficult as the journey may be, you don’t have to go through it alone.
-We can work together to help heal old pain and cope with current stressors and future uncertainty.
+We can work together to help heal old pain, cope with current stressors and future uncertainty.
 I will meet you wherever you’re at on your journey.”

-Jessica is currently completing her masters in Mental Health Counseling at Fordham University.
+Jessica has recently completed her masters in Mental Health Counseling from Fordham University.
 Her interests are in anxiety-related disorders, OCD, complex and generational trauma, women’s issues, and grief.
-She is excited to join the team at SteadyNYC and incorporate her own treatment methods.
-She has experience in geriatric mental health therapy, having worked with seniors struggling with various issues such as Alzheimer’s Disease and other cognitive impairments as well as age-related grief and anxiety.
-She has also contributed to non-profit work, providing grief counseling services to children and families.
-Jessica prefers a holistic approach to therapy, with the belief that every client is unique and may benefit from a different approach.
-Her therapeutic style is person-centered, with influences from both psychodynamic therapy and CBT.
-She has also contributed to research on the benefits of mindfulness and meditation, and hopes to incorporate this into her practice.
+She is excited to continue working alongside the team at SteadyNYC and incorporate her own treatment methods.
+She has experience in geriatric mental health therapy, having worked with seniors struggling with Alzheimer’s Disease and other cognitive impairments as well as age-related grief and anxiety.
+Recently she has applied her interest in mindfulness and alternative therapeutic treatments within the older adult population by implementing a research program analyzing the benefits of mindfulness and animal assisted therapy on anxiety and depression.
+Additionally, she has contributed to non-profit work, providing grief counseling services to children and families.
+Jessica feels that her experience from working with multiple age populations has exposed her to a wide array of lifespan developmental conflicts that can arise.
+She looks at the “full picture” and places emphasis on the individual experience, considering all environmental, biological, and psychological influences.